gbmhunter/MFixedPoint/README.rst

 On any 32-bit architecture, :code:`FpS64` numbers will be slower than :code:`FpS64` numbers.
 Use only if 32-bit numbers don't offer the range/precision required.

-The Fast Libraries (FpF)
+The "Fast" Library (FpF)
 ------------------------

-The number of bits used for the decimal part of the number (Q) is given as a template parameter (e.g. :code:`Fp32f<12>(3.4)` will create the number 3.4 with 12 bits of decimal precision).
+The number of fractional bits is given as a template parameter (e.g. :code:`FpF<int32_t, 12>(3.4)` will create the number 3.4 with 12 bits of decimal precision).
 It is not stored in the fixed-point object.
 This gives the fastest possible arithmetic speeds, at the expense of loosing some functionality and a tad more code space.

 You have to be aware that when adding numbers with different Q, you have to perform the bit-shifting yourself.
 Also, if you want to convert a fast fixed-point number to a double, you cannot use a cast (e.g. :code:`(double)myFp32fNum` won't work, you have to use provided functions (e.g. :code:`Fix32ToDouble(myFp32fNum);`).